 The Motorized Turntable No. 375 would be issued when sales had been depressed for several years at Lionel.
 The steam era on the prototype railroads had effectively ended in 1959, and perhaps to reminisce, or to just offer something new to their dealers, Lionel issued this accessory in 1962.
 It would continue to be available for two additional years.

 With the emergence of economical small motors powered by small low-voltage batteries in the late 1950’s, Lionel would incorporate these features into this basic turntable design.
-The small batteries are contained within the slide switch controller and like other battery installations should be checked for leakage.
-The controller rotates the turntable in one direction only.
-So if you overshoot an access track you must turn the table at least 180 degrees and attempt to line up the rails again.
-Lionel maintained that with a little practice this was not difficult to accomplish.
+The two size D batteries that power this motor are contained within the slide switch controller, No. 375-48, and like other battery installations should be checked for leakage.
+The controller rotates the turntable in both directions with the use of a center off slide switch.

-Not long after this turntable was issued Lionel would release a second instruction sheet titled, "SPECIAL INSTALLATION INSTRUCTIONS" in which they would insist that this turntable be mounted on a sturdy board.
+Not long after this turntable was issued Lionel would release a second instruction sheet titled, "SPECIAL INSTALLATION INSTRUCTIONS" under the number 375-77, in which they would insist that this turntable be mounted on a sturdy board.
 This sheet also instructed the user not to use grease (they suggested vaseline) on the turntable pivot, and to shim the center section with cardboard shims from 1/16 inch to 1/4 inch for optimum performance.
+This sheet is illustrated below.

 |